The DURYSTA™ Implant

 DURYSTA™ is a tiny, dissolvable implant that consistently delivers medicine to reduce eye pressure.
 Southwest Eyecare doctors will place the tiny, dissolvable implant directly into your eye, and over the course of several months, it will release medicine that lowers eye pressure, and therefore, preserves your vision!

-Southwest Eyecare has the most experience of any practice in New Mexico for the DURYSTA™ implant.
+Southwest Eyecare in Albuquerque, NM has the most experience of any practice in the state for the DURYSTA™ implant.
 Trust the team that continually stays at the forefront of new treatments and reach out to us today to discover if DURYSTA™ is right for you.

 Do you have high eye pressure?
 Referred to as intraocular pressure (IOP) or ocular hypertension, the pressure within the eye can cause damage to the optic nerve, over time, may lead to glaucoma and permanent vision loss.

 If you are experiencing vision problems due to high eye pressure or have been diagnosed with glaucoma, you may wonder what treatments are available.
 Perhaps you have heard about an eye implant for glaucoma or are looking for alternatives to medicated eye drops.

 Southwest Eyecare is proud to offer the DURYSTA™ implant as a treatment option for qualified candidates.

 What is DURYSTA™, and How Does it Work?